ddepasquali/a11y-balance-mac/README.md

 - Tested only with AirPods Pro 2.
 - Does not work on Mac internal speakers (the CoreAudio balance property is not exposed); other devices not verified.
 - Balance is hardcoded in the source (`targetBalance` currently 0.25); change it and rebuild if you need a different value.
 - Prebuilt 1.0 included: `Release/a11y-balance-mac-1.0-macos-arm64.zip` (Apple Silicon only; on Intel, rebuild from source).
+Double-clicking the binary runs it only for the current session; use the plist/launchctl steps below for autostart at login.

 ## Requirements
 - macOS 13+